 Diploma in Chemical Engineering

-The Diploma in Chemical Engineering is designed to engage students for at least 30 credit hours of basic sciences and mathematics, at least 66 credit hours of engineering sciences, engineering design, communications skills, and at least 15 credit hours of humanities and social sciences, excluding language and technical writing courses.
+The Bachelor of Science in Chemical Engineering is designed to engage students for at least 30 credit hours of basic sciences and mathematics, at least 66 credit hours of engineering sciences, engineering design, communications skills, and at least 15 credit hours of humanities and social sciences, excluding language and technical writing courses.
 Laboratory hands-on experience and emphasis on design are important elements that are integrated throughout the curriculum.

 The curriculum is designed to grant students the Bachelor of Sciences degree upon the successful completion of the four-year program.
 The first common year with other engineering majors allow students to switch between the engineering majors at the start of the second year of their study.
 The program can also be concluded in Diploma Degree upon the successful completion of a two-year program.